abodner/abodner.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+This website is no longer being updated.
+Please refer to my group webpage to learn more about what we are working on: https://multiscalemariners.com/

 Hello!
 I am an Assistant Professor in the Massachusetts Institute of Technology, where I hold a shared position between the Departments of [Earth, Atmospheric, and Planetary Sciences (EAPS)](https://eapsweb.mit.edu/), and [Electrical Engineering and Computer Science (EECS)](https://www.eecs.mit.edu/).
 My research interests span climate, physical oceanography, geophysical fluid dynamics, and turbulence.
 I investigate turbulence in the upper ocean from O(100 km) to O(1 m) using a combination of theory, high-resolution numerical simulations, climate models, and machine learning.
 I also have a growing interest in coastal sea level drivers.

 Previous to MIT, I was a [Simons Society Junior Fellow](https://www.simonsfoundation.org/simons-society-of-fellows/) working with [Dr. Laure Zanna](https://laurezanna.github.io/) at the [Courant Institute](https://caos.cims.nyu.edu/dynamic/) of Mathematical Sciences,  New York University.
 As an affiliate in the [Multiscale Machine Learning In Coupled Earth System Modeling (M²LInES)](https://m2lines.github.io/), I worked on a data-driven approach to improve the unresolved physics associated with $\mathcal{O}$(1 km) ocean submesoscale turbulence in climate models, which plays an important role in ocean-atmosphere interactions, yet is unresolved in climate models, even at the highest possible resolution.